tlswg/tls13-spec/draft-ietf-tls-tls13.md

 take 48 octets each, and for P-521 they take 66 octets each.

 For the curves secp256r1, secp384r1 and secp521r1,
-peers MUST validate each other's public value Y by ensuring that the point is a valid point on the elliptic curve.
+peers MUST validate each other's public value Q by ensuring that the point is a valid point on the elliptic curve.
 The appropriate validation procedures are defined in Section 4.3.7 of {{X962}}
 and alternatively in Section 5.6.2.3 of {{?KEYAGREEMENT=DOI.10.6028/NIST.SP.800-56Ar2}}.
-This process consists of three steps: (1) verify that the point (X, Y) is not the point at infinity (O), (2) verify that both X and Y are integers in the correct interval, (3) ensure that (X, Y) is a correct solution to the elliptic curve equation.
+This process consists of three
-For these curves, implementors do not need to verify membership in the correct subgroup.
+steps: (1) verify that Q is not the point at infinity (O), (2) verify that for Q = (x, y) both integers are in the correct interval, (3) ensure that (x, y) is a correct solution to the elliptic curve equation.
+For these curves, implementers do not need to verify membership in the correct subgroup.

 For X25519 and X448, the contents of the public value are the byte string inputs and outputs of the corresponding functions defined in {{RFC7748}}, 32 bytes for X25519 and 56